 - External Sales of Education Related Activities (F3) (no internal customers): To set up an external user, the designated point of contact from the lab or department should complete the Request Form for External Sale of Educational Activity.
 Before submitting a request, please review what is NOT an external services agreement on the BRM website.

-- Please note: If there is no chart string set up for the service activity, a completed Rate Calculation Sheet must be included as Attachment 1.
+- Please note: If there is no chart string set up for the service activity, a completed Rate Calculation Sheet must be included with the request.

 For questions regarding status or general inquiries: